-The County continues to focus on the management of the Workers Compensation Program.
-Risk Management is actively working with the third-party administrator for the workers compensation claims management program, to find ways to reduce and control loss activity.
-Improved claims management programs including early investigations of workers compensation claims programs have been introduced.
+The County continues to focus on the management of its workers' compensation program.
+The Risk Management Unit is actively working with the third-party administrator for the workers' compensation claims management program, to find ways to reduce and control losses.
+Improved claims management programs, including early investigations of workers' compensation claims programs, have been introduced.
 Detailed reports have been developed to target safety improvements needed and areas requiring further management of loss exposures.
-Subrogation efforts and the transfer of losses to the second injury fund have been increased resulting in significant loss cost savings.
+Subrogation efforts and the transfer of losses to the State second injury fund have been increased resulting in significant savings.

-Risk Management Policies and Procedures for key risk related areas are being developed to further reduce loss exposure.
-In the first full year of implementation of the County's Motor Vehicle Risk Management Policy and Procedure the County has experienced a significant reduction in the number of motor vehicle accidents involving County owned motor vehicles.
+Risk management policies and procedures for key risk related areas are being developed to further reduce losses.
+Since implementing its Motor Vehicle Risk Management Policy and Procedure, the County has experienced a significant reduction in the number of accidents involving County-owned motor vehicles.